BhawitBalodi/Planetarium/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is all about the importance of UI/UX and I added some features which make this app very unique.

 # Screenshorts